 If you are permitted to bring “comfort items” for your dog into the hotel, be sure that they are safe items that have no parts your dog could swallow or choke on, things that won’t be missed too much if they do get damaged or lost, and things that can be washed after their stay at the dog hotel.

 10. Buy and Prepare Food for Your Dog’s Stay

-When we take our pups to their dog hotel, we use a sealable kibble bag like the Ruffwear Kibble Kaddie and inside the bag, we portion each meal into a small Ziploc bag (one bag for breakfast, one bag for dinner) and write instructions on each bag.
+When we take our pups to a hotel for dogs, we use a seal-able kibble bag like the Ruffwear Kibble Kaddie and inside the bag, we portion each meal into a small Ziploc bag (one bag for breakfast, one bag for dinner) and write instructions on each bag.
 This may seem wasteful, but we do reuse these dog food bags and it makes feeding much easier for staff at the dog hotel.
 Some places will let you bring in larger dog food containers.

 Label the dog food bag with your dog’s name and any feeding instructions.